Chart Color Schemes

 Wiley Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 16 projects likely influencing the region.
-Notable initiatives include Wiley Park Plaza Development at 280-300 Lakemba Street, Wiley Park Residential Development at 64-70 King Georges Road, Sydney Metro Upgrade for Wiley Park Station, and Canterbury-Bankstown Local Infrastructure Contributions Plan in 2022.
-The following list details projects most relevant to the area.
+Sixteen projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Wiley Park Plaza Development at 280-300 Lakemba Street, Wiley Park Residential Development at 64-70 King Georges Road, Wiley Park Station Sydney Metro Upgrade, and Canterbury-Bankstown Local Infrastructure Contributions Plan in 2022.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.